 Cahaba River Wastewater Treatment Plant.
-The Cahaba River Plant is located in Hoover just downstream of the I-65 bridge over the Cahaba River.
+The Cahaba River Plant is located in Hoover just downstream of the I65 bridge over the Cahaba River.
 The plant receives sewage flow from Hoover, Bluff Park, Vestavia, Rocky Ridge, Acton Valley, Cahaba Heights and that portion of Riverchase which is within Jefferson County.
 This plant has an average design capacity of 16 MGD.
 The unit process consists of mechanical fine screens, pre-aeration and grit removal, peak flow holding basin, primary clarification, first stage activated sludge aeration, intermediate clarification, second stage aeration for nitrification, final clarification, filtration, chlorination, dechlorination and final effluent discharge to the Cahaba River.
 Sludge handling consists of aerobic digestion and sludge dewatering by belt filter presses.
 Dried solids are handled by the biosolids operations.
 There are 39 employees at the Cahaba River Plant, which is staffed 24 hours per day, seven days a week.
-The plant is currently under construction to add additional tertiary treatment components to meet new regulatory discharge requirements.
+The plant is currently under design to add additional tertiary treatment components to meet new regulatory discharge requirements.

 Turkey Creek Wastewater Treatment Plant.
 The Turkey Creek Plant is located in Pinson just off The Narrows Road.
 The plant receives sewage flow from Pinson, the Sweeney Hollow Road area, and northern Center Point.
 The Turkey Creek Plant has a design capacity of 4 MGD.
 The unit processes for treatment consist of bar screens, comminutors, pre-aeration and grit removal, equalization holding basin, oxidation ditch extended aeration, secondary clarification, ultraviolet light radiation and final effluent discharge cascade to Turkey Creek.
 Sludge handling consists of thickeners and sludge drying beds.
 Dried solids are handled by the biosolids operations.
 There are 10 employees at this plant which is staffed eight hours per day, seven days a week.
-The plant is currently under construction for expansion to accommodate growth within the service area of this plant and to provide additional peak flow treatment to all wet weather flows.
+The plant is currently under design for expansion to accommodate growth within the service area of this plant.